$x-y$ swap for $(2,2p+1)$ minimal string: swapped spectral curve and correlation numbers

-We have not figured out yet whether it is possible to consistently modify it.
-This modification should follow from the general expression for $\omega_{g,n}$ in terms of sum over stable graphs \cite{Dunin-Barkowski:2012kbi} for some parametrization of the spectral curve, but such a derivation is technically involved.
-If this problem will be solved, we will have a powerful method to obtain prediction for tachyon amplitudes in minimal string from dual approach.
+The formula \eqref{int-theor-conj} should follow from the general expression for $\omega_{g,n}$ in terms of sum over stable graphs \cite{Dunin-Barkowski:2012kbi} for some parametrization of the spectral curve, but such a derivation is technically involved.
+If this conjecture will be proven, we will have a powerful method to obtain prediction for tachyon amplitudes in minimal string from dual approach.